Open Source Automation Development Lab

 Adapted to the download directory at kernel.org, removed dead links to Fedora prebuilt kernels

-In August 2006, a large part of the realtime-preempt kernel patch that is maintained by Ingo Molnar and Thmomas Gleixner was merged into the mainline kernel and is now immediately available.
+In August 2006, a large part of the realtime-preempt kernel patch that is maintained by Ingo Molnar, Thmomas Gleixner and Steven Rostedt was merged into the mainline kernel and is now immediately available.
 A number of functions, however, still is only available, if the realtime-preempt patch is applied.
-It is planned to merge the vast majority of these functions into the mainline kernel before the end of 2007.
+It is planned to merge the vast majority of these functions into the mainline kernel before the end of 2008.

 In addition to the traditional installation method that requires download, patch and recompilation of the kernel, an apt repository is now provided that greatly facilitates the installation of the realtime-preempt patch.
 This mechanism, however, is currently only available when the Ubuntu Feisty distribution is used.
 It is expected that Redhat Enterprise Linux and Fedora will contain prepatched realtime-preempt kernels in the near future.